 Two of the agents in citrus peel, Limonene and Alpha-Pinene, exist to help protect oranges and tangerines from being devoured by pathogens.
 So it makes sense that citrus peel has been shown to have antibacterial and anti-fungal properties that may help protect your gut from an overgrowth of opportunistic pathogens.
 Alpha-pinene in particular is highly toxic to Candida albicans.
 In one study it killed 100% of it within 60 minutes.

-The injection of citrus peel extract has been shown to aid digestion by modulating the contraction of smooth muscle in the gut.
+The injection of citrus peel extract has been shown to support digestion by modulating the contraction of smooth muscle in the gut.
 Interestingly, Qing Pi has relieved cramps by inhibiting overactive contractions, and Chen Pi has increased the motility of a sluggish gut by encouraging the contraction of underactive muscles.
 Both seem to push back towards the balanced center.

 What about things like heartburn, acid reflux, ulcers, and gallstones?